tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### One more thing
 Don't forget to hide the cube mesh of the `CameraTarget`.
-We had it there only for testing of the player 2D position.
+We had it there only for the testing of the player's 2D position.

 ![](img/HideHelper.png)